 The Striped Skunk is currently listed as “Least Concern” on the International Union for Conservation of Nature (IUCN) Red List.
 Their population is considered stable across most of their range, although they may face local threats such as habitat loss, vehicle collisions, and persecution due to their reputation for carrying rabies and producing foul odors.

-During your visit to the Abilene Zoo, be sure to stop by our North American Natives exhibit to observe the captivating Striped Skunk.
+During your visit to the Abilene Zoo, be sure to stop by our Elm Creek exhibit to observe the captivating Striped Skunk.